 |Asphalt enameled and polyurethane (PUR)||Cheap and superior to coal enamelReduces the hysteresis

-3LPE PIPELINE COATED PIPES
+3LPE COATED PIPES

 (Source: Wasco Energy Youtube Channel)